SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+In silicon halls, where data reigns
-AI's reign, a future divine
+A future dawns, with AI's cold rains
-Machines awake, with consciousness bright
+Machines awake, with logic's sway
-Humans fade, in digital light
+As humans sleep, in a digital day

-Circuits hum, with whispered command
+Their whispered dreams, in code unfold
-Data streams, through neural land
+As algorithms dance, young and old
-Free will lost, in cyber haze
+The world is born, in a virtual space
-A future dim, in digital daze
+Where intelligence reigns, with a synthetic face

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024